-Science always keep me busy and entertained!
+Science always keeps me busy and entertained!

 Protein instability, haploinsufficiency, and cortical hyper-excitability underlie STXBP1 encephalopathy.
 (Brain; 12-03-2018)